 Nurse: search for learning events.

 Medicine Faculty in university: search for patient safety learning events for education or research purpose.

+Governmental healthcare system: monitor development of the project with a future goal to integrate the practice of sharing medical learning experiences in a broader range of institutions.

 Tertiary Users: The tertiary or indirect users are the patients.
 They will not make use of the platform directly and will not interact with it.
 But they are affected by the use of this platform by the primary and secondary users.